ommagdum/OS-II-Lab/README.md

 This repository contains implementations for Operating Systems II laboratory experiments, focusing on file operations, process management, and system programming concepts.

+## Important Note

+Experiments 1, 2, 9, and 10 are not included in this repository as they focus on:
+- Experiment 1: Linux Commands and Shell Scripting
+- Experiment 2: Terminal-based System Administration
+- Experiment 9: System Performance Analysis
+- Experiment 10: Network Configuration and Management

+These experiments are practical, hands-on sessions performed directly in the terminal and do not require C programming implementations

 ## 🗂️ Repository Structure

 ```bash